 At Los Angeles Personal Injury Attorney, our staff have a track record of recovering settlements in excess of $200,000 in personal injury matters from auto accidents, to slip and falls and bicycle accidents.
 The value of your case will depend on many factors, including but not limited to your medical expenses, your pain and suffering, future treatments and loss of wages.
 Feel free to contact us anytime (24/7) at 424-231-2013 for a free legal consultation.
 We will answer all of your pertinent questions and waste no time in getting started on your case.

-Call us now to discuss your case.
+Call us now to for a FREE consultation regarding your personal injury case.